smallwat3r/shhh/README.md

 ## What is it?

-**Shhh** is a tiny Flask app to write encrypted secrets and share them with people using a secure link.
+**Shhh** is a tiny Flask app to create encrypted secrets and share them securely with people.
+The goal of this application is to get rid of plain text sensitive information into emails or chat logs.

-You can see a demo of Shhh running [here](https://i.imgur.com/XcuhA0o.gif).

-Shhh is deployed at [shhh-encrypt.com](https://shhh-encrypt.com), but **the goal of this app is for organizations and people to deploy it on their own personal / private server** for even better security.
+Shhh is deployed at [shhh-encrypt.com](https://shhh-encrypt.com), but **it's better for organizations and people to deploy it on their own personal / private server** for even better security.
 You can find in this repo everything you need to host the app yourself.

 Or you can deploy it in one-click to Heroku using the below button.
 It will generate a fully configured private instance immediately (using your own server and Postgres database).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/node-js-getting-started)